-I've logged tens of thousands of hours in varied roles as programmer, team lead, system architect, scrum master, product owner, business analyst and kanban coach, scoring successes at Applied Econometics, MCI Worldcom, American Airlines, Texas Windstorm, Thoughtworks, Pfizer and other organizations.
+I've put in tens of thousands of hours as a developer, team lead, system architect, scrum master, product owner, business analyst and kanban coach over the last decades at Applied Econometics, MCI Worldcom, American Airlines, Texas Windstorm, Thoughtworks, Pfizer and other organizations.

-Working in technology, we end up sipping from the firehose, pretty much every day of the week.
-One area I've been consistently successful with is in helping to sort the signal from the noise.
+Like everyone in enterprise technology, I've ended up sipping from the firehose pretty much any day of the week.
+If I had to sum up my most important contribtion in a nutshell it would be in helping to sort the signal from the noise.

 If you think you might find that valuable, or you have something you want to talk over, please reach out.